gabriel1995castro/Autonomous_Navigation_and_Object_Identification_Using_ROS2/README.md

 9. The system also maps visited areas, dividing the environment into square zones and recording the explored coordinates.

-The `object_detector_node.py` program is responsible for detecting objects based on data provided by the LiDAR sensor and the robot's odometry.
+The `object_detector_node.py` node is responsible for detecting objects based on data provided by the LiDAR sensor and the robot's odometry.
 It processes environmental data, identifies groupings of points and classifies objects.

 #### LiDAR Data Acquisition and Processing